Asked & Answered: Top 10 Summer Questions

 Yes, we do!
 The Squamish Farmer's Market takes place every Saturday from 10am-3pm at the corner of Cleveland and Victoria Avenue.
 Recognized by The Vancouver Sun as one of BC’s Best Farmers’ Markets, the Squamish Farmers’ Market is a local essential and a definite must on your list of Saturday to-dos.
 You’ll find more than 60 vendors selling a wide selection of local produce, eggs, cheese and artisan goods.

 The options for backcountry camping in Squamish are endless, from the various sites throughout the massive Garibaldi Provincial Park to the wild and rugged mountains in Tantalus Provincial Park, if you’re keen to work for your camping spot, there is no better place in all of Southern BC to pitch a tent.
 Be aware camping in Garibaldi Provincial Park must be reserved online.
-Backcountry camping gear is available for rent at Escape Route.
+You can register on your mobile device, and in a pinch, you can always stop by the Squamish Adventure Centre if you would like a printed copy of your reservation.

 9) Where is the best place to go for a swim?

 Bordered by the ocean and dotted with numerous mountain lakes, Squamish boasts dozens of locations to swim.
-Our top three are Brohm Lake, Browning Lake in Murrin Provincial Park and the family-friendly classic Alice Lake.
+Our top three are Brohm Lake (it has rope swings!), Browning Lake in Murrin Provincial Park and the family-friendly classic Alice Lake.
+Learn more about visiting our Squamish lakes in this blog.

 10) Where can I camp?
 Can I camp for free?

-Family/RV Camping: Alice Lake Provincial Park, Paradise Valley, Mountain Fun Basecamp and Klahanie Campground
+Family/RV Camping: Alice Lake Provincial Park, Paradise Valley, Mountain Fun Basecamp, Olympic Park Campground and Klahanie Campground

 Ocean Camping: Porteau Cove Campground